b00tc4mp/isdi-parttime-202403/staff/johnny-rojas/Project/doc/README.md

 ## Functional

 ### Use Cases
-Admin | User | Root
+Guest | Host

-The administrator is the person who manages the hosting.
+The Host is the person who manages the hosting.
 This profile has full access to the system and can perform the following actions:

 - Room Management:
 	- Create Room: Add new rooms with details such as number, type (single, double, suite), price per night, and availability.